awslabs/amazon-kinesis-scaling-utils/README.md

 |__GET__ | Below | Down | Down | Up |
 | | In | Down | Do Nothing | Up |
 | | Above | Up | Up | Up

+## Monitoring Autoscaling

+To determine if the service is running, you can simply make an HTTP request to the host on which you run autoscaling.
+If you get an HTTP 200, then it's running.
+However, if there was a problem with system setup, from version .9.5.9, the service will exit with a fatal error, and this will return an HTTP 503.
+If you wish to suppress this behaviour, then please set configuration value `suppress-abort-on-fatal` and the system will stay up, but not working as expected.